Filming in Hungary

 Andrew Vajna with Danny DeVito

-Andrew G. Vajna, or as many simply call him Andy Vajna, was one of the most important Hollywood producers of the second half of the 20th century.
-He was the executive producer of the Rambo series, Terminator 3-5, Die Hard with a Vengeance and Evita, as well as the founder of Carolco Pictures and Cinergi Productions.
+Andrew G. Vajna, widely known as Andy Vajna, was one of the most significant Hollywood producers of the late 20th century.
+He served as executive producer for the Rambo series, Terminator 3-5, Die Hard with a Vengeance, and Evita.
+He also founded two major production companies: Carolco Pictures and Cinergi Productions.

 Andrew Vajna (left) and Mario Kassar (right)